kluchey/OMG/pages/inequality.md

 - #definiton An inequality is a question asked mathematically about whether two or more numbers or expressions are greater or lesser than each other.
-Usually, this question can be answered `True` or `False` but sometimes we need to
+- Usually, this question can be answered `True` or `False` but sometimes we need to figure out what values will make it `T` or `F`.
-- #eg Is $3>4$?
+- #eg Is $3>4$? `False`
+- #eg What numbers make $x>3$ `True`?
+Well... the answer is all numbers bigger than 3 make this inequality true.
+-